 - 1. Locate the main ideas, as well as important sub-points. - 2.
 Set the book aside. - 3.
 Paraphrase this information: Putting the textbook information in your own words forces you to become actively involved with the material. - 4.
 Take notes at this point on the important themes and information in the reading. - 5.
-Do not copy information directly from the textbook. - 6.
+Do not copy information directly from the textbook, put it in your own words. - 6.
 Add only enough detail to understand.

-Review, and compare your notes with the text, and ask yourself if you truly understand.
+Third: Review, and compare your notes with the text, and ask yourself if you truly understand.
 If not, do it again.
 Then repeat all of the above for the next section until you have finished the assignment.